 \subsection{Exponential regularization for linear programs}

-In this section we consider exponential smoothing for linear programming.
-Given a \emph{linear program} (LP) with linear inequality constraints $\langle a_i, x \rangle - b_i \leq 0$ we consider an unconstrained approximation to the original LP which takes the form
+In this subsection we consider exponential smoothing for linear programming.
+Given a \emph{linear program} (LP) in standard dual form with inequality constraints $Ax - b \leq 0$ we consider an unconstrained approximation to the original LP which takes the form

-for $c,a_i \in \bR^n$ and $b_i \in \bR$ and $\sigma >0$ is a regularization parameter.
-The functions $\exp(\langle a_i, x \rangle - b_i)$ can be interpreted as penalty functions for the constraints.
+for $A \in \bR^{m \times n}$, $c \in \bR^n$ and $b \in \bR^m$ and $\sigma >0$ is a regularization parameter.
+The function $\SumExp(Ax-b)$ can be interpreted as a penalty function for the constraints.
 Exponential smoothing is dual to entropic regularization which is a common technique for solving large-scale optimal transport problems \cite{cuturi2013sinkhorn}.
-Problems of this form also arise as subproblems in the exponential method of multipliers \cite{tseng1993convergence} aka the Bregman augmented Lagrangian method \cite{eckstein2003practical,solodov2000inexact} when applied to linear programs.
+Problems of this form also arise as subproblems in the exponential multiplier method \cite{tseng1993convergence} aka the Bregman augmented Lagrangian method \cite{eckstein2003practical,solodov2000inexact} when applied to linear programs.
 Furthermore, the exponential loss function appears in boosting for machine learning \cite{freund1997decision,schapire1998improved}.